dec1/practical_devops/README.md

 - useful in practice and preparation for certification like [CKAD](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/).

 There is a lot of stuff to remember in devops
-    - kubernetes stuff, container stuff, linux stuff.
+    - kubernetes stuff, container stuff, linux stuff, network stuff.

 I compiled the material here to help me keep track of what seemed the most important stuff, at least in the context I use it.
 As a